usgs-coupled/phreeqc3/doc/README.Linux.txt

             transport, and inverse geochemical calculations

 This file describes the batch version of PHREEQC version 3 for Linux.
-No graphical user interface on Linux.
+No graphical user interface exits for Linux.

 (For Windows, a graphical user interface, PhreeqcI, is available at http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/index.html and a